New Year, New You – Start Now!

 If your organisation is a multi-national with offices in several different countries with different language requirements, or if you have customers in a number of countries where English is not their first language, we can offer the option to have your questionnaire available in several languages.
 Participants and their colleagues can select the language in which they would like to view the questions.
 Answers to free text questions will appear as they are typed by the person providing feedback.

-If you can provide the translations, the cost per language is £150.
+If you can provide the translations, the cost per language is £200 (plus VAT).
 If you need us to arrange the translations, the cost of professional translation will be added to this.

 Feeding back the feedback